dkarunakaran/carnd-lanelines-p1/writeup_report.md

     return left_lane, right_lane
 ```

-Finding starting and ending points for the lines to be drawn
+Finding start and end points for the lines to be drawn

 ```
 def find_line_points(line, actual_img):